 We are backed by Report for America, the American Journalism Project, and ProPublica, and have big plans to grow to meet the information needs of West Virginians, to give our neighbors the journalism they want, need and deserve.

-- Work with other Mountain State Spotlight reporters to best use our resources to investigate the kinds of abuses of power in our government that have held West Virginia back for generations.
+- Work with other Mountain State Spotlight reporters to best use our resources to investigate the kinds of abuses of power in local and state government that have held West Virginia back for generations.

 You’re a good fit if: